Family in the Philippines stand under trees by ShelterBox tent after Typhoon Haiyan

 Philippines timeline

-We've responded in the Philippines more than any other country we've responded to.
-Have a look at some key dates dating from 2000 to today.
+We’ve responded in the Philippines more than any other country we’ve responded to.
+Have a look at some key dates dating from 2000 on.

 2000 – ShelterBox was founded in Helston, Cornwall.